lightningjw/bsn-pbp-analysis/README.md

 ## Framing a Prediction Problem

 ### Prediction Problem and Type
 The problem at hand is a classification problem where we are predicting whether the shot outcome of a play will result in a Miss or a Make.
-Since we are predicting from two outcomes, this is a binary classification class.
+Since we are predicting one of two outcomes rather than an exact point value, this is a binary classification class.

 ### Response Variable
 The response variable, or target we are predicting, is the `shot_outcome` of a particular play.
 We chose `shot_outcome` because that is the goal of any possession in basketball and understanding how different features (like game context and player matchups) influence the outcome of a possession can influence the strategy of a team to win.

 ### Evaluation Metric
-To evaluate our model, we are using **Accuracy**.
-Accuracy is chosen because it is a reliable statistics and we are equally weighting false positives and false negatives in our evaluation.
+**Accuracy** was chosen as the evaluation metric due to the dataset’s balanced class distribution (58% Make vs. 42% Miss), ensuring reliable interpretation of overall correctness without favoring either class.
+Unlike contexts requiring F1-score (e.g., fraud detection) or precision/recall (e.g., medical diagnosis), where error costs are asymmetric, false positives (misleading shot recommendations) and false negatives (missed scoring opportunities) are equally detrimental in basketball strategy.
+Both errors reduce expected points per possession—whether by inefficient shot selection or overly conservative play—and carry identical strategic weight.
+Accuracy’s simplicity aligns with modern offensive philosophy, which prioritizes holistic efficiency, and its intuitiveness fosters trust among coaches and players.
+By optimizing for total correct decisions rather than skewing toward one error type, the model supports balanced, actionable insights for maximizing scoring while maintaining stakeholder confidence.

 ### Features Known at Prediction:

-At the time of prediction, we would know the following features for a given possession:
-...
+At the moment just before a shot is released, the model only has access to these inputs:
+- **Game Context**
+  - `total_game_clock` (numeric): Seconds remaining in the game.
+  - `gameQuarter` (ordinal): Current quarter (1–4).
+  - `homeEvent` (boolean): Is this a home‑team possession?
+- **Defensive Alignment**
+  - `zone` (boolean): Is the defense set in a zone?
+- **Special Play Indicators**
+  - `sob` (boolean): Sideline out‑of‑bounds play?
+  - `eob` (boolean): End‑of‑game baseline inbounds play?
+  - `ato` (boolean): After timeout?
+- **Shot Details**
+  - `shot` (categorical): Type of shot (e.g., Layup, Jumper, FreeThrow).
+- **Player Matchups**
+  - `O Player Name` (categorical): Shooter’s identity.
+  - `D Player Name` (categorical): Primary defender’s identity.

 ---